 Measles is commonly accompanied by diarrhoea due to secondary bacterial or protozoal infections.
 This is particularly significant in malnourished individuals.
 Clinical hepatitis and hypocalcaemia may also occur, more usually in adults.

-Those with borderline vitamin A deficiency are at greater risk of death and blindness from measles.
-Vitamin A deficiency manifests itself as xerophthalmia and is an important cause of blindness worldwide.
+Those with borderline vitamin A deficiency are at greater risk of death and severe sight impairment from measles.
+Vitamin A deficiency manifests itself as xerophthalmia and is an important cause of sight impairment worldwide.
 The WHO recommends high-dose vitamin A for all children with measles in countries where the case fatality rate is greater than 1%.

 Infants and adults show delayed recovery from the lymphopenia that infection with measles causes.
 Even after lymphocyte counts have normalised, immunodeficiency persists for many weeks and this is thought to be a major contributor to the high all-cause mortality following acute measles worldwide.